GENERAL RULES, TICKETS and WAGERS:

 6) Management will make every effort to ensure the odds displayed on their screen are accurate

 a.
-Computer generated point spreads / odds shall determine winners, losers, ties and payout
+Computer generated point spreads / odds shall determine winners, losers, ties and payout odds.

 b.
 If posted propositions are not updated simultaneously with computer system changes, an announcement will be made within the Book area(s) of point spread, odds changes, followed by the updating of posted propositions.